opentorah/opentorah/README.md

      }

-FOPp installation... did not recognize the jeuclid's jar-files (version 3.1.9) in /usr/share/fop (or some subfolder /lib).
+FOP installation... did not recognize the jeuclid's jar-files (version 3.1.9) in /usr/share/fop (or some subfolder /lib).
 I was able to get it to work by modifying /usr/bin/fop which is actually just a shell script wrapper.
 The modified parts are as follows:
 ...
 find_jars /usr/share/fop/fop-hyph.jar